michalis0/Cloud-and-Advanced-Analytics/labs/10-RAG/README.md

 4. Select your data from Google Cloud Storage
 5. Provide your gs address: **gs://rag-fal-corpus**
 6. Click **Continue**.
 On the next page, select **Text Multilingual Embedding 002** as the embedding model and choose the managed Cloud Spanner option for the vector database.
-7. 7.
-Finally, create the corpus by clicking **Create corpus** in the left panel.
+7. Finally, create the corpus by clicking **Create corpus** in the left panel.

 #### What are embeddings?

+#### What are embeddings?

-Embeddings are numerical representations of data such as text, images, or videos.
-They transform content into vectors, which are lists of numbers that capture meaning and semantic relationships.
+In this lab, embeddings are numerical representations of text.
+They transform words, sentences, or document passages into vectors, which are lists of numbers designed to capture patterns of meaning and semantic relationships.

-In a RAG system, embeddings help compare a user question with the documents in the corpus.
-If two vectors are close to each other, their original contents are likely to be semantically related.
+In our RAG system, embeddings make it possible to compare a user question with passages from the document corpus.
+Passages whose vectors are close to the question vector are considered semantically related and can be retrieved as context for the language model.

-The quality of these embeddings is important because it directly affects how well the system retrieves relevant passages from the document collection.
+The quality of the embeddings is important because it directly affects retrieval quality.
+If the embeddings represent the meaning of the text poorly, the system may retrieve irrelevant passages or miss passages that are necessary to answer the question.

 -----------------------------------